K.G. Engineering Institute

-K. G. Engineering Institute, established in 1922, is a Government polytechnic institute located in the city of Bishnupur, Bankura district, West Bengal, India.
+K. G. Engineering Institute (K.G.E.I.) established in 1922, is a government polytechnic institute located in the city of Bishnupur, Bankura district, West Bengal, India.
 It is affiliated to the West Bengal State Council of Technical Education (WBSCTE), approved by All India Council For Technical Education (AICTE), and provides diploma-level technical education to its students.
 It is controlled by the Department of Technical Education, Training & Skill Development, Government of West Bengal.
 It is one of the oldest polytechnics in West Bengal and one of the oldest technical institutes in India.

 Etymology

 The institute has undergone several name changes since its establishment in 1922.
 Established as Vishnupur Industrial School in 1922 for the upliftment of cottage industries in Bankura.
 In 1929 the name was changed to Technical School.
 The name was again changed in 1940 during the second world war as War Technicians Training Institute.
-Later in 1951 in honour of its founder Shri Krishna Gopal Ghosh (S.D.O. of Bishnupur, 1922), the institute was renamed as K. G. Engineering Institute.
+Later in 1951 in honour of its founder Shri Krishna Gopal Ghosh (S.D.O. of Bishnupur, 1922), the institute was renamed as K.G.E.I.